Living with a Chronic Condition: Five Fast Tips to Start Your Morning Right

 3. Make Your Bed

 Making your bed also helps to set the tone for the day.
-By maintaining a resting space that is tidy, making your bed provides a clean slate to start each day versus one that begins in disarray.
+By maintaining a tidy resting space, making your bed provides a clean slate to start each day, instead of one that begins in disarray.
 Making the bed also creates a welcoming environment to rest when it is time to go to sleep.

 lucie-rangel-vdvzWVw6YKw-unsplash.jpg